mrbazzan/cs50/README.md

 - Pointers

   -
       - Pointer variables are used to hold the memory location(address) of a variable.
+      - Pointers are 64bits addresses.

 - Memory
   -